Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 {ref #1 ~ The American Association for the Study and Prevention of Infant Mortality -AASIM}

-Needless to say, various attempts by doctors to solve the “midwife problem” been going on ever since.
+Needless to say, various attempts by doctors to solve the “midwife problem” have been going on ever since.

 Organized Medicine and “Occupational Control”